Igor Rotenberg: Sanctions

 On 6 April 2018, Igor Rotenberg and his NPV Engineering Group were placed under United States sanctions.

-On 22nd February 2022, Igor Rotenberg was placed under sanctions by the UK government as part of the 2021-2022 Russo-Ukrainian crisis.
+On 22 February 2022, Igor Rotenberg was placed under sanctions by the UK government as part of the 2021-2022 Russo-Ukrainian crisis.

+On 8 April 2022, Igor Rotenberg was placed under sanctions by European Union.

+On 19 October 2022, Igor Rotenberg was placed under sanctions by Ukraine.

 Wealth

 In October 2018, Igor Rotenberg had an estimated wealth of $1.1 billion by Forbes.

 Personal life

-He is married, and has three children.
+Igor is married, and has three children.
+He is the oldest son of Arkady Rotenberg, Russian billionaire businessman and co-owner with brother Boris Rotenberg, of the SGM (Stroygazmontazh) group.
+The Rotenberg brothers are closely associated with Vladimir Putin.
+His sister is Liliya Rotenberg, and his brother is Pavel Rotenberg.